umarbutler/pyhadith/README.md

 A pre-processor first uses [Motaz Saad](https://github.com/motazsaad)'s '[split-waw-arabic](https://github.com/motazsaad/split-waw-arabic)' method to identify and add whitespaces after the word 'وَ.'

-The algorithm then post-processes the data returned by the *ahadith* model.
+The algorithm then post-processes the data returned by the *rawa* model.
 It first assumes that the matn begins at the last occurance of a narrator's name.
 The terms joining narrators are then standardized.
 There are two possible relationships recognized by the algorithm: A **from** B, and, A **from** B **and** C. Thus, where a term joins two or more narrators to a single narratee, that narratee will have multiple 'parent' narrators.

 Finally, to deal with misassignments by the *rawa* model, a set of common joining terms is used to ensure that a narrator's name is not, or does not contain, a joining term.